-What is UWPHI working on to begin, deepen, and sustain efforts to ensure that health and racial equity are essential elements of a fair and just society?
+What initiatives is UWPHI leading to begin, deepen, and sustain efforts to ensure that health and racial equity are essential elements of a fair and just society?

 Mobilizing Action Toward Community Health (MATCH) partnered with the Wisconsin Center for Public Health Education Training (WiCPHET) to develop three health equity 101 training modules.
 These modules are geared toward people doing public health work and provide a foundation for applying a health equity lens to the work.